Screening for Intimate Partner Violence and Abuse of Elderly and Vulnerable Adults: US Preventive Services Task Force Recommendation Statement

 The National Library of Medicine’s Medical Subject Headings (MeSH) keyword nomenclature was used to search Ovid MEDLINE and PsycINFO (2002 to 9 January, 2012), the Cochrane Central Register of Controlled Trials (fourth quarter of 2011) and the Cochrane Database of Systematic Reviews (fourth quarter of 2011) for relevant English-language studies and systematic reviews.
 In addition, reference lists of papers were manually reviewed, and citations of key studies were searched using Scopus.
 A total of 8,368 abstracts were identified; 625 full-text articles were reviewed for relevance, of which 38 were included in the evidence synthesis.

 The USPSTF assigns 1 of 5 letter grades to each recommendation: A, B, C, D or I4.
 These grades are based largely on the level of certainty of the net benefit associated with providing the service.
-For more information on the grading scheme, see Table 2 and Table 3.

 The CTFPHC assessed the methodological quality of the guideline using the Appraisal of Guidelines Research & Evaluation (AGREE II) 5 criteria (Table 1).